ditoadiansyahh/arpu-predictor/README.md

 A simple web app to predict arpu classification from form input based on user demography attribut

 ## Model
-Classifier model built with random forest algorithm
+Classifier model built in python with random forest algorithm

 ## data
 ### Attribut